NOPD searching for man accused of Marigny area robbery

 Disclaimer: All persons are presumed innocent until proven guilty.

-NEW ORLEANS (WGNO) — The New Orleans Police Department has asked for the public’s help in locating a man responsible for a Marigny area robbery back in May.
+NEW ORLEANS (WGNO) — The New Orleans Police Department (NOPD) has asked for the public’s help in locating a man they say is responsible for a Marigny area robbery back in May.

-According to officers, on May 27 at about 12:37 p.m., a man riding a bike near the corner of Frenchmen and Chartres streets allegedly approached the victim, forcefully took their phone, and left the scene.
+According to officers, on May 27 around 12:37 p.m., a man riding a bike near the corner of Frenchmen and Chartres streets allegedly approached the victim, forcefully took their phone, and left the scene.

-The NOPD says the wanted suspect no longer has the bicycle he was seen riding.
-The subject is described as a black male, last seen wearing a white t-shirt, black pants, and black and white NIKE Airs with his hair in braids and carrying a backpack.
+NOPD officials say the wanted suspect no longer has the bicycle he was seen riding.
+He was last seen wearing a white t-shirt, black pants, and black and white NIKE Airs with his hair in braids and carrying a backpack.

 Latest Stories